Sharist/front-end/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Setup

+The `npm start` script will run the front end server on [localhost:8000](localhost:8000), but the script is configured to automatically open your browser and navigate to https://sharits.localhost.

+While working with [localhost:8000](localhost:8000) is fine for front-end only development , we recommend you follow the steps [here to setup reverse proxy](https://github.com/Sharist/miscellaneous/blob/master/docs/reverse-proxy.md) and local SSL certificates.
+This is needed to test with the [backend](https://github.com/Sharist/backend).

 ## Available Scripts

 In the project directory, you can run:

 ### `npm start`

-Runs the app in the development mode.<br />
+Runs the app in the development mode.

-Open [http://localhost:8000](http://localhost:8000) to view it in the browser.
+Opens https://sharist.localhost to view it in the browser.

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.